 The backbone of any company is going to be the sales team.
-Whether this is people selling door to door, or someone cold calling leads.
-It all comes down to sales.
+Whether this is people selling door to door, or someone cold calling leads, it all comes down to sales.
 Even companies with the best ideas may fail if they do not have a strategy in place to win customers.

 What Are You Selling?

-Explain all different reasons why your product is great and be thorough.
+Explain all the different reasons why your product is excellent and be thorough.
 You want your team having a firm understanding of your offer.
 The more knowledgeable your team is, the easier the sale is going to be.
 In a digital realm, it is all about speed and precision to target the right market and send the right sales team to work.

 Building Your Sales Team

 Finding the right balance of people is going to be essential.
-When finding salespeople you will want someone who can take direction, while also having strong base skills.
+When finding salespeople, you will want someone who can take direction while also having strong base skills.
 Experience can be a double-edged sword.
 In some ways, it is beneficial to be able to sell.
 Alternatively, it can lead to stubborn behavior and the inability to take new directions.
 Balancing these two core competencies is how you will be on your way to building the perfect team.

-So you have gathered a group of people who are interested in the product and work well with your company.
-Time to get to work.
+So you have gathered a group of people who are interested in the product and work well with your company — time to get to work.
 Well, almost.

 Set For Success

 Control what you can.
-There are going to be salespeople who do not work out and that is ok.
+There are going to be salespeople who do not work out, and that is ok.
 Sales are one of the largest job markets in the US.
 The best way to try to avoid this is by vetting within the interview process.
 If the company environment fosters growth and support, you will keep the team that will be best for helping your company succeed.

 What Can You Do

 These are some great tips for starting and building your first sales team.
-Companies vary widely and that is where Kallen Media comes in.
+Companies vary widely, and that is where Kallen Media comes in.
 We have experience in just about every niche, so we know how to help you sell products or services.
 Contact us if you would like to learn more information or would like a free company analysis.